 Since the TDU is responsible for the electric infrastructure flowing the current to your home, this charge accounts for several things, such as maintenance, servicing, and upkeep of this infrastructure, the wires, poles, transformers, and meters.

 The delivery rates are passed on to you the consumer through your bill by your Retail Energy Provider, and you may see them bundled up with your existing rate or as a separate line item.
 These rates are charged by the TDU servicing the area in which you live, and cannot be avoided.
 The delivery charge you see on the bill by the REP is charged to you without a markup.

 The delivery rates are set by the TDU governing body, the PUCT, which regulates the rates of the delivery charges, and any changes must be authorized by it.

-That is how they can keep operating in providing us the service maintaining and running such a crucial important utility such as energy.
+That is how they can keep operating in providing us the service of maintaining and running such a crucial important utility as energy.